Chicken Piccata

 1/2 cup finely grated Parmigiano Reggiano cheese

-3/4 cup rice flour or all-purpose flour
+3/4 cup all-purpose flour or rice flour

 2 teaspoons dried oregano